Skip to main content

 And thus FEbat is just FObat/BIP.
 That number tends to average about 70% with a by-team range of roughly plus or minus 5%.
 In 2020, it was 70.41% (0.70413758723829, to be exact), with a range of from 75.24% down to 66.01%.

 Note that our definition of BIP is slightly different from the more common one, in that we include sacrifice bunts (SH), because—just like sacrifice flies (SF)—they represent a fielding opportunity to the defense.
 The percipient will notice that FEbat is very nearly the complement to the now-standard measure BABIP, which tends to run around .300: that is, 1-FObat very nearly equals BABIP.
 The small difference is that SH factor.
 We include it because a poor-fielding team will convert some SH attempts into base hits or ROE (“Reached on Error”), while a good-fielding team will have few or no such flubs.
-Incidentally, we first developed—and published—the FEbat stat (under a slightly different name) about four decades ago.
+Incidentally, we first developed—and published—the FEbat stat (under a slightly different name) over four decades ago.

 We said above that there are actually two categories of “possible play”; let’s now look at the second, outs made by the defense on runners who have already reached base safely.
 Such outs, which we call FOrun, are fewer than FObat, but each such out is a bit more important in that it removes a base runner.
 Those kinds of outs are often felt to be the cream of defense: double plays (and the occasional triple play), caught stealings, pickoffs, outfield assists, and suchlike.